kratsg/JetReclustering/README.md

 Now any algorithm downstream of this in algseq will have access to the `AntiKt10EMPTopoJets_RC` container.
 An example (and a test you can use) is in `share/AthJetReclusteringAlgoJobOptions.py`

+For now you will need to have checked out and compiled this package.
+If (when!) it makes it into the release you'll be able to use immediately once you've called asetup.

 ## Studies and Example Usage